playmaticai/playmatic-action/README.md

 ### Publishing a New Release

-This project includes a helper script, [`
+This project includes a helper script, for releasing, simply commit the new version and run `bash scripts/release`.